vortexgpgpu/vortex/docs/fpga_setup.md

 ### Running a Program on Xilinx FPGA

-The blackbox.sh script in `ci` can be used to run a test with Vortex’s xrt driver using the following command:
+The [blackbox.sh](./simulation.md) script within the build directory can be used to run a test with Vortex’s xrt driver using the following command:

 `FPGA_BIN_DIR=<path to bitstream directory> TARGET=hw|hw_emu PLATFORM=<platform baseName> ./ci/blackbox.sh --driver=xrt --app=<test name>`